 - If students have been awarded Federal Work-Study; a student must work to earn the amount of the award.
 Approved Work-Study sites are located both on-and off-campus.

 Students who receive federal and state grants and federal work-study must comply with the Financial Aid Office Standard of Academic Progress Policy.
 This policy is not the same as the Academic Standing Policy.

-The student’s records will be reviewed at least once per year before any awards are made.
+The student’s records will be reviewed once per year before any awards are made for Associate’s degrees.
+Certificate program students have their academic progress reviewed at the end of each term.
 The student’s entire academic history at the College will be reviewed (regardless of how long ago the student attended) to determine academic eligibility for aid for the current year.
-This review applies whether or not the student previously received aid.
+This review applies whether the student previously received aid.

 A copy of the complete Standard of Academic Progress Policy is available in the Financial Aid Office.
 It is the student’s responsibility to become familiar with the policy to avoid any possible loss of financial aid.

 Note: Financial Aid is not available for auditing or non-credit courses other than in Academic Development or English Language Instruction (ELI).
 Also, federal financial aid is not available to students to take additional academic development courses once they have attempted 30 equivalent credits in academic development studies courses or English Language Instruction (ELI).
 There are no exceptions.

 Students may not receive federal grants for courses that they have previously completed with a grade of “C” or better.
 A student that did not successfully complete a course may repeat that course only once and receive federal financial aid.
 Each repeated course is counted as an attempted credit hour.

 Appeals regarding the lack of Satisfactory Academic Progress must be made in writing to the Financial Aid Office.
 Reasons for appeals include:

 - Personal illness or accident (physician verification required)

 - Serious illness or death within immediate family